prefixcommons/PrefixPing/README.md

 Check a number of life science registries to see if a string has been claimed as a namespace.

 ### Jupyter notebook
-A Remnant of initial exploration which can be safely ignored
+A remnant of initial exploration which can be safely ignored.

 ### Specifics